chriscareycode/nagiostv-react/README.md

 No more need for ndoutils writing out to a database.
 No more installing 3rd party tools like status-json and MK livestatus to tap into Nagios.
 Those are great projects, but now we can make NagiosTV available to the most number of users, going with the built-in API.
 This makes the install take just a couple minutes with no dependencies!

-Also this is the first version that (aside from the client-settings save feature) has no server-side component.
+Also this is the first version that (aside from the client-settings save and autoupdate feature) has no server-side component.
 It's all JavaScript in the browser.

 Help
 ------------
-Feel free to reach out to me for help!
-I'm happy to help you get this project installed and work through installation issues.
+Try out the discussions area https://github.com/chriscareycode/nagiostv-react/discussions

 Development
 -------------